samperay/CKA/studyguide/applifecycle/applifecyclemgmt.md

-# Application Lify Cycle Management
+# Application Life Cycle Management

 ## Rollout and Versioning in a Deployment
 when you first create deployment, it will create a rollout which trigger deployment ( e.g v1), future when the application is upgraded meaning when the container version is updated to a new one a new rollout is triggered and a new deployment revision is created named revision (v2).